 - CT and MRI scans involve an injection of dye into the body, followed by a scan.

-- Further tests, such as an FDG-PET scan, a radioisotope bone scan or x-rays, can show if the cancer has spread to other parts of the body.
+- Further tests, such as a radioisotope bone scan, x-rays or an FDG-PET scan, can show if the cancer has spread to other parts of the body.

-- The bladder cancer is assigned a stage to describe how much cancer there is and whether it has spread.
+- Bladder cancer is assigned a stage to describe how much cancer there is and whether it has spread.
 The grade describes how fast the cancer is growing.